ismaelucm/massis_tutorial/docs/creatingNewScenario.md

 Commands:
 ```

-Next, we are going to establish the scene environment that we want to use.
-In this example, we use "Faculty_1floor".
+The first step is to  establish the scene environment  to use.
+In this example, we are using the first floor of the building: *"Faculty_1floor"*.

 ```LUA
 Scenario = {